alb-car/dh-posts-resources/validation-tutorial/validation-tutorial.md

 The platform we have developed is built to combine aspects of data validation and profiling, offered by pre-existing libraries, together with new features for storing and presenting the results, to ease their inspection.

-The data to be validated and its schema may come from several commonly used storage tools: S3, Azure, FTP...
+The data to be validated and its schema may come from several commonly used storage tools: *S3*, *Azure*, *FTP* servers...

 We developed the following components.
 This post will focus on using Datajudge and the UI, as understanding the back-end is not necessary, but if you wish to learn more about the server side, feel free to read the documentation on the repository.
-* Datajudge: a *Python* library which retrieves the data, combines the usage of pre-existing libraries for validation (currently supports [Frictionless](https://framework.frictionlessdata.io/)) and profiling (currently supports [pandas-profiling](https://github.com/pandas-profiling/pandas-profiling)) and generates a number of documents describing results, data and environment.
+* **Datajudge**: a *Python* library which retrieves the data, combines the usage of pre-existing libraries for validation (currently supports [Frictionless](https://framework.frictionlessdata.io/)) and profiling (currently supports [pandas-profiling](https://github.com/pandas-profiling/pandas-profiling)) and generates a number of documents describing results, data and environment.
-* Back-end: using a MongoDB instance for storage, it provides *Spring* REST APIs for CRUD operations on the generated documents.
+* **Back-end**: using a MongoDB instance for storage, it provides *Spring* REST APIs for CRUD operations on the generated documents.
-* UI: developed with *React-Admin*, to inspect the documents.
+* **UI**: developed with *React-Admin*, to inspect the documents.

 ## Requirements